 A Brief Bit of EDM History

-The electrical discharge machining (EDM) process we know today started with the observations of Joseph Preistly in 1770.
+The electrical discharge machining (EDM) process as we know it today started with the observations of Joseph Preistly in 1770.
 He noticed that electrical discharges had removed material from the electrodes in his experiments.
 This is also known as electro-discharge erosion.

 EDM is also known as: spark machining, spark eroding, and die sinking.